kri5toffer/GoogleMapsConverter/README.md

-# Google Maps Route to GPX File Converter
+# Google Maps Route to GPX File Converter (In-development)

 A React application that converts Google Maps routes to GPX files for use in GPS devices and fitness applications.

 ## Why I Built This

 As a cyclist, I got really frustrated with my Wahoo device's routing.
 It kept sending me down tiny side streets and weird shortcuts that weren't great for cycling.
 But I noticed that Google Maps actually gives much better cycling routes - it seems to understand which roads are better for bikes.
 The problem was, I couldn't easily get these Google Maps routes onto my Wahoo.
-I'd find a great route on Google Maps, but then I'd be stuck trying to recreate it manually on my Wahoo, which was a pain.
+I'd find a fast route on Google Maps, but then I'd be stuck trying to recreate it manually on my Wahoo, which was a pain.
 So I built this tool to take my Google Maps routes and convert them to GPX files that work with my Wahoo, using Google's better routing algorithm instead of Wahoo's.
-It's super simple to transfer routes between platforms, and it helps other cyclists avoid the same frustration I had.
-Now I can plan my rides on Google Maps (which I trust more) and still use my Wahoo for navigation.
-It's made my cycling experience so much better!

 ## Project Structure